SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

     ![output_prints](resources/readme/power_meter_avg_current_consumption.png)

 > **Note:**
-> - The measured current may vary if the scenario is performed in open environment.
-AP to AP variation is also observed.
+> - The reference images which are captured are measured in isolated chamber, might vary in open environment and sometimes there might be slight variation observed with some APs..
+> - The measured current also varies with the different Protocols used, Here UDP protocol is used.
+Please refer Datasheet for current consumption value for Standby associated for TCP protocol.
-> - To achieve the lowest power numbers in connected sleep, in SoC mode, one should configure `RAM_LEVEL` to `SL_SI91X_RAM_LEVEL_NWP_BASIC_MCU_ADV` and M4 to without RAM retention i.e. `sl_si91x_configure_ram_retention` should not be done.
+> - To achieve the lowest power numbers in connected sleep, in SoC mode, one should configure `RAM_LEVEL` to `SL_SI91X_RAM_LEVEL_NWP_BASIC_MCU_ADV` and M4 to sleep without RAM retention i.e. `sl_si91x_configure_ram_retention` should not be done.
 > - A flash erase is required to flash any other application after the user runs the powersave application(s).
 If not, the module will not allow any application to be flashed.